-In addition to the standards in the Freddie Mac Act, which we cannot change, we seek to manage the credit risk with respect to our Mortgage purchases by using our underwriting and quality control processes.
+In addition to the standards in the Freddie Mac Act, which we cannot change, we seek to manage the credit risk with respect to our Mortgage purchases by using our underwriting and quality control processes and adequately pricing for the risk we assume.
 Mortgage credit risk is primarily influenced by the credit profile of the borrower on the Mortgage, the features of the Mortgage itself, the type of property securing the Mortgage, home price trends, apartment demand in the area, the number of competing properties in the area (including properties under construction) and the general economy.

 We use a process of delegated underwriting for the Mortgages we purchase.
 In this process, we provide originators with a series of mortgage underwriting standards and they represent and warrant to us that the Mortgages sold to us meet these requirements.
-We subsequently review a sample of these Mortgages and, if we determine that any Mortgage is not in compliance with our contractual standards, we may require the seller to repurchase that Mortgage or make us whole in the event of a breach.
-In 2009, we expanded our review of the underwriting of Mortgages that we own or guarantee that default in order to assess the sellers' compliance with the representations and warranties under our purchase contracts.
-We provide Mortgage originators with written standards and/or automated underwriting software to assist them in comparing Mortgages to our standards.
+We subsequently review a sample of these Mortgages and, if we determine that any Mortgage is not in compliance with our contractual standards, we may require the seller to repurchase that Mortgage or make us whole in the event of a default.
+We provide originators with written standards and/or automated underwriting tools, such as Loan Prospector®.
 We use other quantitative credit risk management tools that are designed to evaluate Mortgages and monitor the related credit risk for Mortgages we may purchase.
-These statistically based risk assessment tools increase our ability to distinguish among Mortgages based on their expected risk, return and importance to our mission.
-The percentage of our single-family mortgage purchase volume evaluated by loan originators using Loan Prospector®, our automated underwriting software tool, prior to being purchased by us was 45% during 2009.
-A significant portion of the Mortgages we purchase are underwritten by our sellers using alternative automated underwriting systems or agreed-upon underwriting standards that differ from our system or guidelines, which has increased our credit risk.
+Loan Prospector® generates a credit risk classification by evaluating information on significant indicators of mortgage default risk, such as LTV ratio, credit score and other mortgage and borrower characteristics.
+These statistically-based risk assessment tools increase our ability to distinguish among Mortgages based on their expected risk, return and importance to our mission.
+In many cases, underwriting standards are tailored under contracts with individual customers.
+We have been expanding the share of Mortgages we purchase that were underwritten by our sellers using alternative automated underwriting systems or agreed-upon underwriting standards that differ from our system or guidelines, which may increase our credit risk and result in increased prepayments to related PC Holders.
+We regularly monitor the performance of Mortgages purchased using these systems and standards, and if they underperform Mortgages originated using Loan Prospector®, we may seek additional guarantee fee compensation for future purchases of similar Mortgages.
+The percentage of our Mortgage purchase volume evaluated using Loan Prospector® prior to purchase has declined during the period 2005 through 2007.
+As part of our post-purchase quality control review process, we use Loan Prospector® to evaluate the credit quality of virtually all Mortgages that were not evaluated by Loan Prospector® prior to purchase.
+Loan Prospector® risk classifications influence both the price we charge to guarantee Mortgages and the Mortgages we review in quality control.